sikessem/php-package/README.md

 ------

-This Package was created by [SIGUI Kessé Emmanuel](https://sikessem.com).
+Package was created by [SIGUI Kessé Emmanuel](https://sikessem.com).